micheleangioni/node-ts-ai-starter/readme.md

 2. Either
     - copy the `env.example` file into a new `.env` file and fill in the variables;
-    - set up the needed environment variables;
+    - directly set up the needed environment variables;

 3. Run `npm install` to install the needed dependencies.